-In Fig. 2 we show the energy, normalization, and equivalent width (EW) of the narrow Fe K α as obtained from the fits of each time-resolved spectrum, and their average values in individual observations.
-We do not observe major variability in the line parameters, apart from a shift in the centroid energy (\sim 50 eV) between unobscured and obscured data.
-We checked if a similar behaviour is measurable also in the MOS data using the average spectra for each of the five observations but we did not find any evidence for such a shift.
-We therefore conclude that the observed shift is most probably due to uncorrected CTI evolution that translates into a poor gain calibration, as described in Ponti et al. (2013), Mehdipour et al. (2015), and Zoghbi et al. (2019).
-In addition, the energy of the narrow Fe K line displays some short episodes of significant variation (see U3, O1 and O2 in the upper panels of Fig. 2) on time-scales of tens of ks.
+In Fig. 2 we show the energy, normalisation, and equivalent width (EW) of the narrow Fe K $\alpha$ as obtained from the fits of each time-resolved spectrum, and their average values in individual observations.
+We do not observe major variability in the line parameters, apart from a shift in the centroid energy (~50 eV) between unobscured and obscured data.
+We checked if a similar behaviour is also measurable in the MOS data using the average spectra for each of the five observations, but we do not find any evidence for such a shift.
+We therefore conclude that the observed shift is most probably due to galaxies in the last decade (e.g. Turner et al. 2009; Longinotti et al. 2009; Reeves et al. 2014; Kaastra et al. 2014; Cappi et al. 2016).
+These absorbers are in addition to the multi-component warm absorbers which are typically total covering and highly ionised (Blustin et al. 2005; Piconcelli et al. 2005; McKernan et al. 2007; Laha et al. 2014).

+&lt;sup>1 We note that multi-layers of partially covering obscurers at mildto-neutral ionisation state have been extensively found in Seyfert 1 uncorrected charge-transfer-inefficiency (CTI) evolution that translates into a poor gain calibration, as described in Ponti et al. (2013), Mehdipour et al. (2015), and Zoghbi et al. (2019).
+In addition, the energy of the narrow Fe K line displays some short episodes of significant variation (see U3, O1, and O2 in the upper panels of Fig. 2) on timescales of tens of kiloseconds.